hylang/hy/docs/language/internals.rst

 Overview
 --------

-The Hy internals work by acting as a front-end to Python bytecode, so that Hy it's self compiles down to Python Bytecode, allowing an unmodified Python runtime to run Hy.
+The Hy internals work by acting as a front-end to Python bytecode, so that Hy itself compiles down to Python Bytecode, allowing an unmodified Python runtime to run Hy code, without even noticing it.

-The way we do this is by translating Hy into Python AST, and building that AST down into Python bytecode using standard internals, so that we don't have to duplicate all the work of the Python internals for every single Python release.
+The way we do this is by translating Hy into an internal Python AST datastructure, and building that AST down into Python bytecode using modules from the Python standard library, so that we don't have to duplicate all the work of the Python internals for every single Python release.

 Hy works in four stages.
 The following sections will cover each step of Hy